awsdocs/aws-doc-sdk-examples/python/example_code/config/README.md

 **config_rules.py**

 Shows how to use AWS Config APIs.
-The `usage_demo` script creates a rule that prohibits making Amazon S3 buckets publicly readable, gets data about the rule, and deletes it.
+The `usage_demo` script creates a rule that prohibits making Amazon Simple Storage Service (Amazon S3) buckets publicly readable, gets data about the rule, and deletes it.

 ## Running the tests